georgianabratucu/oop-java-basics/README.md

 Animal animal = new Animal();
 ```

 ## 8.6.
-Create new instance of the Cat class - animal reference and but cat object
+Create new instance of the Cat class - animal reference but cat object
 ```bash
 Animal cat = new Cat();
 ```